willdurand/ArvernOS/README.md

 8. Load a Task State Segment
 9. Reload all the data segment registers
 10. Call the C `kmain()` function
-11. Eventually switch to user mode
+11. Eventually switch to user mode and call `/bin/init` by default

 ## License